Alvin Coox

 Alvin David Coox, (pronounced "cooks"; March 8, 1924, Rochester, New York – November 4, 1999, San Diego, California) was an American military historian and author known for his award-winning book, Nomonhan: Japan Against Russia.

 Coox studied at New York University with a bachelor's degree in accounting and achieved his doctorate in history at Harvard University.
-He taught at Harvard University in the 1940s and at Johns Hopkins University, before working as an analyst for the United States Air Force after they went to Japan.
-From 1964 to 1995, he taught at San Diego State University.
+He taught at Harvard University in the 1940s and at Johns Hopkins University.
+It was while at Johns Hopkins that Coox was asked to assist in a study of the Soviet T-34 tank, which led to his commission as a major in the United States Army and deployment to Japan, where he stayed for thirteen years.
+Coox returned to the United States in 1964 to join the faculty at San Diego State University, where he taught until his retirement in 1995.

 Coox is primarily known for his two volume book, Nomonhan: Japan Against Russia, about the nearly forgotten battles in the Nomonhan Incident, where the Soviet Union and Japan fought for control of Mongolia and where Japan was halted in its inland westward conquest from Manchuria.
 In 1986, he received the Samuel Eliot Morison Prize.